forest-snow/CMSC828L/Problem Set 2/README.md

 * Figures are always better than words (this is something that will always be true for as long as you work in CS)

+* Use a font typically found to represent words, not a monospace font typically found in text editors and IDEs

+* Don't do weird things with colors (though colored figures are much better; that's also true for as long as you work in CS)

 # Code Guidelines

 * You must use Python 3.5 or greater